Home Warranty Cash Out Option: What You Need to Know About Cash Settlements

 Cash vs. Repair: Which Option Should You Choose?

 Deciding between accepting cash or letting the warranty company handle the repair involves trade-offs that depend on your situation.
-Here's a straightforward breakdown:
+For a deeper look at how providers make these decisions, see our guide on home warranty repair vs replace policies.

 Pros